Cuba: Economy

+Cooperatives will play a larger role in the emerging Cuban economy.
+The transfer of state-run businesses into cooperatives could result in 20 – 30 percent of Cuba's workers being actively involved in cooperatives.
+All state-run restaurants (over 8,000) will be converted to worker owned cooperatives, and by 2017 the Cuban government expects there to be approximately 10,000 cooperatives operating.

 Resources

 Cuba's natural resources include sugar, tobacco, fish, citrus fruits, coffee, beans, rice, potatoes, and livestock.
 Cuba's most important mineral resource is nickel, with 21% of total exports in 2011.
 The output of Cuba's nickel mines that year was 71,000 tons, approaching 4% of world production.
 As of 2013 its reserves were estimated at 5.5 million tons, over 7% of the world total.
 Sherritt International of Canada operates a large nickel mining facility in Moa.
 Cuba is also a major producer of refined cobalt, a by-product of nickel mining.

 Oil exploration in 2005 by the US Geological Survey revealed that the North Cuba Basin could produce about 4.6 Goilbbl to 9.3 Goilbbl of oil.
 In 2006, Cuba started to test-drill these locations for possible exploitation.

 Tourism

 Tourism was initially restricted to enclave resorts where tourists would be segregated from Cuban society, referred to as "enclave tourism" and "tourism apartheid".
 Contact between foreign visitors and ordinary Cubans were de facto illegal between 1992 and 1997.
 The rapid growth of tourism during the Special Period had widespread social and economic repercussions in Cuba, and led to speculation about the emergence of a two-tier economy.